-- Two TVP5147 decoders are connected to both channels via BT.656 interface.
+• Two TVP5147 decoders are connected to both channels via BT.656 interface.
 One TVP5147 decoder is connected to S-video input which provides BT.656 input to channel 1.
-The other TVP5147 decoder is connected to composite input which provides BT.656 input to channel 0. - External MT9T001 sensor is connected to both the channels for RAW data capture.
+The other TVP5147 decoder is connected to composite input which provides BT.656 input to channel 0.